History of the Church of England: 1914–1970

+Prayer Book Crisis

 Parliament passed the Enabling Act in 1919 to enable the new Church Assembly, with three houses for bishops, clergy, and laity, to propose legislation for the Church, subject to formal approval of Parliament.
 A crisis suddenly emerged in 1927 over the Church's proposal to revise the classic Book of Common Prayer, which had been in daily use since 1662.
 The goal was to better incorporate moderate Anglo-Catholicism into the life of the Church.
 The bishops sought a more tolerant, comprehensive established Church.
 After internal debate the Church's new Assembly gave its approval.
 Evangelicals inside the Church, and Nonconformists outside, were outraged because they understood England's religious national identity to be emphatically Protestant and anti-Catholic.
 They denounced the revisions as a concession to ritualism and tolerance of Roman Catholicism.
 They mobilized support in parliament, which twice rejected the revisions after intensely heated debates.
 The Anglican hierarchy compromised in 1929, while strictly prohibiting extreme and Anglo-Catholic practices.

+World War II and postwar

-During the Second World War the head of chaplaincy in the British Army was an Anglican chaplain-general,Charles Symons (with the military rank of major-general), who was formally under the control of the permanent under-secretary of state.
+During the Second World War the head of chaplaincy in the British Army was an Anglican chaplain-general, Charles Symons (with the military rank of major-general), who was formally under the control of the permanent under-secretary of state.
 An assistant chaplain-general was a chaplain 1st class (full colonel), and a senior chaplain was a chaplain 2nd class (lieutenant colonel).
 At home the Church saw its role as the moral conscience of the state.
 It gave enthusiastic support for the war against Nazi Germany.
 George Bell, bishop of Chichester and a few clergymen spoke out that the aerial bombing of German cities was immoral.
 They were grudgingly tolerated.
 Bishop Bell was chastised by fellow clergy members and passed over for promotion.
 The Archbishop of York replied, "it is a lesser evil to bomb the war-loving Germans than to sacrifice the lives of our fellow countrymen..., or to delay the delivery of many now held in slavery".

 A movement towards unification with the Methodist Church in the 1960s failed to pass through all the required stages on the Anglican side, being rejected by the General Synod in 1972.
 This was initiated by the Methodists and welcomed on the part of the Anglicans but full agreement on all points could not be reached.